+Years Ended December 31,

-2012 2011 Change
+2012 Change

 Transportation fees \$ 550 \$ 599 \$ (49)

 Natural gas sales and other 95 107 (12)

 Retained fuel revenues 79 130 (51)

 Storage margin, including fees 73 64 9

 Total gross margin \$ 797 \$ 900 \$ (103)

-Our 2012 margin decreased as compared to 2011 due to the net impact of the following factors:
+Our gross margin decreased due to the net impact of the following factors:

-- Transport fees decreased primarily due to a decrease in transported volumes as unfavorable market conditions continued and the cessation of certain long-term transportation contracts; - From time to time, our marketing affiliate will contract with our intrastate pipelines for long-term and interruptible transportation capacity.
+Transportation fees.
+Transport fees decreased primarily due to a decrease in transported volumes as unfavorable market conditions continued and the cessation of certain long-term transportation contracts;

+From time to time, our marketing affiliate will contract with our intrastate pipelines for long-term and interruptible transportation capacity.
 Our intrastate transportation and storage segment recorded intercompany transportation fees from our marketing affiliate of \$28 million in 2012 compared to \$36 million in 2011.
-The decrease of \$8 million between periods was primarily due to a reduction in the amount of capacity utilized by our marketing affiliate; - Margin from natural gas sales and other activity decreased primarily due to a decline of \$30 million in margin where we utilize third party processing, offset by increased margin of \$13 million from wellhead purchases in the Eagle Ford Shale that were sold to end users on our HPL system and increased margin of \$4 million from system optimization and other operational activities.
+The decrease of \$8 million between periods was primarily due to a reduction in the amount of capacity utilized by our marketing affiliate;

+Natural gas sales and other.
+Margin from natural gas sales and other activity decreased primarily due to a decline of \$30 million in margin where we utilize third party processing, offset by increased margin of \$13 million from wellhead purchases in the Eagle Ford Shale that were sold to end users on our HPL system and increased margin of \$4 million from system optimization and other operational activities.